Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

 In these cases we can impose further partitioning based on the last digit(s) of the scrambled `BENE_ID` column.
 This is quite a powerful "trick" because the following are true:

 - `BENE_ID` is already present and (almost) entirely non-missing in all files.
-- `BENE_ID` is scambled so this evenly divides the data.
+- `BENE_ID` is scrambled so this evenly divides the data.
 - Almost every analysis will link data _within_ a person not _across_ people.

 To expand on that last point, a typical scenario is merging line files with their corresponding header file with a join on `CLM_ID`.
 If headers and lines are randomly partitioned then we still need to compare each header partition with every line partition since we don't know where the matches will occur.
 However, because claims are unique to a single person, if we partition the header files (based on the last character of `BENE_ID`) then we know we only need to compare the header partition that ends with `'A'` to the line partition that ends with `'A'` (claims for different people by definition have different `CLM_ID` values).